prakhar1989/docker-curriculum/README.md

 OpenSSL version: OpenSSL 1.0.1j 15 Oct 2014
 ```

-Now that we have it installed, we can jump on the next step i.e. the docker compose file `docker-compose.yml`.
+Now that we have it installed, we can jump on the next step i.e. the Docker Compose file `docker-compose.yml`.
 The syntax for the `yml` is quite simple and the repo already contains the docker-compose [file](https://github.com/prakhar1989/FoodTrucks/blob/master/docker-compose.yml) that we'll be using.
 ```
 es:
   image: elasticsearch